zashari/leukemia-classification/README.md

 - Edge AI for diagnostics
 - Computer-aided diagnosis (CAD) systems

-## Citation
+## Citations

-If you use this work in your research, please cite:
+If you use this work in your research, please cite both this implementation and the reference paper:

+### This Implementation:
 ```bibtex
 @misc{leukemia-classification-2024,
   author = {Zaky Ashari},